 In chronic liver disease, bilirubin concentrations are often within normal limits.
 Adult cattle and calves may have severe liver disease without any increase in serum bilirubin.
-In cattle, goats, and sheep, circulating bilirubin levels increase only modestly with severe, generalized hepatic disease.
+In cattle, goats, and sheep, circulating bilirubin concentrations increase only modestly with severe, generalized hepatic disease.
 The most dramatic increases in serum or plasma bilirubin concentrations are due to hemolytic crises rather than to liver dysfunction.
 In the absence of hemolysis, total serum bilirubin concentrations >2 mg/dL indicate impaired hepatic function in ruminants.

-Urobilinogen may be detected by dipstick analysis in normal horses.
-Increased levels of urobilinogen in urine without hemolysis are suggestive of a hepatic dysfunction, portosystemic shunting, or increased production by intestinal bacteria.
+Urobilinogen may be detected by dipstick analysis in healthy horses.
+Increased concentrations of urobilinogen in urine without hemolysis are suggestive of a hepatic dysfunction, portosystemic shunting, or increased production by intestinal bacteria.
 Urobilinogen in the urine indicates the presence of a patent bile duct.
 Absence of urobilinogen may indicate complete biliary blockage, liver disease, or failure to excrete bilirubin into the intestine, reduce it by intestinal bacteria, or absorb it from the ileum.
 The correlation between urobilinogen and hepatocellular disease in animals is poor.
 Urobilinogen is unstable in urine; thus, analysis must be done within 1–2 hr, or the amount will be decreased or undetectable.

 Serum and Plasma Proteins

 Serum albumin and protein concentrations are variable in horses and cattle with hepatic disease.
 Hypoproteinemia is not common in horses with acute liver disease.
 Serum albumin is most likely to be reduced in chronic liver disease due to decreased functional hepatic parenchyma.
 In one study of 84 horses, 13% were hypoalbuminemic.
 Albumin concentrations were below minimum reference values in 18% of horses with chronic liver disease and 6% with acute liver disease.
-Globulin concentrations were elevated in 64% of the horses.
+Globulin concentrations were increased in 64% of the horses.
 Hyperproteinemia due to hyperglobulinemia (polyclonal gammopathy or increase in β-globulins) may develop in horses with severe acute or chronic liver disease.
 Total plasma protein concentration is often normal, but the albumin to globulin ratio may be decreased.

 Plasma fibrinogen concentration may not be a sensitive test in horses with hepatic insufficiency.
 Low fibrinogen concentrations may result from parenchymal insufficiency or disseminated intravascular coagulopathy.
 A high fibrinogen concentration is associated with an inflammatory response in horses with cholangiohepatitis.

-Abnormalities in pro-thrombin time (PT) are often the first detected because factor VII, a liver-synthesized vitamin K-dependent factor, has the shortest half-life.
+Abnormalities in prothrombin time (PT) are often the first detected because factor VII, a liver-synthesized vitamin K–dependent factor, has the shortest half-life.
 Serum PT may be rapidly prolonged with hepatic failure and is one of the first function tests to return to normal with recovery from acute hepatic disease.
-A normal PT determination, however, does not rule out coagulopathy due to vitamin K deficiency.
+A normal PT determination, however, does not exclude coagulopathy due to vitamin K deficiency.
 Prolonged activated partial thromboplastin time (APTT) or other indications of coagulopathy may be noted in animals with severe hepatic disease.
-Because a number of factors may influence PT or APTT values in horses, the ratio of clotting time of the horse with suspected hepatic disease to that of a normal horse's value should be >1.3 for the test to be interpreted as abnormal.
+Because a number of factors may influence PT or APTT values in horses, the ratio of clotting time of the horse with suspected hepatic disease to that of a healthy horse's value should be >1.3 for the test to be interpreted as abnormal.